dmmgh/hm07-qa-us/README.md

 ## Usage

-- for each type of the request (GET, POST, PUT and DELETE) exists single tests file in the folder /test
+- for each type of the request (GET, POST, PUT and DELETE) exists single test file in the folder /test
-- the server address and endpoints are set up in config.js file with appropriate variable names, that are used in the tests files
+- the server address and endpoints are set up in config.js file with appropriate variable names, which are then used in the test files
-- the tests get running with the command npx jest
+- the tests are run using the command npx jest
-- in the tests files console.log() function is used to retrieve current request data to prevent incorrect test results, as seen in postHandlers.test.js file, or to check the respond format to apply the appropriate JS functions to parse the respond, such as using the .length function in getHandlers.test.js is used because the json response is an array, not an object.
 - some working tests are commented out, because for the same endpoint there are requests that are slightly different and cannot be run simultaneously, as for putHandlers.test.js there are two requests for existing and non-existing product id.
 To run a different test comment out the current test and uncomment the appropriate code lines

 ## Technologies